Mast Cell Tumors in Dogs

 Grade I or well-differentiated MCTs are the least aggressive of the three classes.
 If we are able to surgically excise the entire tumor (the pathologist will comment that the margins of tissue removed are "clean" or free of cancer cells), the incidence of recurrence is typically small, with 93 per cent of dogs being disease free at 1 year.
 "Metastasis" or spread of this form of MCT to distant, internal locations is unusual.

 Grade II or intermediately differentiated MCTs are more aggressive than their grade I counterparts.
-An as yet unidentified percentage of dogs with this form of MCT develop metastasis of their cancer to intemal organs, typically to the bone marrow, spleen, or local lymph node.
+An as yet unidentified percentage of dogs with this form of MCT develop metastasis of their cancer to internal organs, typically to the bone marrow, spleen, or local lymph node.
 Provided there has been no spread of the cancer, 50 per cent of dogs with completely excised grade II or intermediately differentiated MCTs develop recurrence within 10 months of diagnosis; if no recurrence is detected in this period of time, there is a very good chance that the dog will survive for 5 years free of tumor.

 Grade III or poorly differentiated MCTs carry a very poor prognosis, with 97 per cent of dogs succumbing to their cancer by 1 year.
 This is due to the high rate of metastasis or spread of the cancer to internal organs.